 - Office – as far as Office is concerned, Windows 365 Cloud PCs will only support the Microsoft 365 Apps version.

-- Universal Print – this platform offers a way for your organization to simplify its print infrastructure by leveraging cloud services from Microsoft.
+- Universal Print – this platform simplifies its print infrastructure by leveraging cloud services from Microsoft.
 For Windows 365 Enterprise, Universal Print can be used either natively or through one of the Universal Print partners.
 However, it still remains possible to opt for legacy print-server environments when using Windows 365.

-In addition to the default apps that come with Windows 365, users can install apps on their Cloud PC just like they normally would in Windows.
+In addition to the default apps that come with Windows 365, users can install apps on their Cloud PC.
+And it’s easy, just like they normally expect in Windows.
 For whatever application you want to install, simply go to the application’s website and download it.

 Or, you can download it from the Microsoft Store.
 Simply put, whatever apps you are currently using should work with Windows 365.
 As Microsoft said at the launch of Windows 365: